 Ramp Pesto is a creamy, bold flavored condiment highlighting wild leeks.
 Add it to pasta, serve it with fish, meat or poultry, or spread it on crostini!

 - 6 ounces ramps

-- ½ cup flat-leaf parsley
+- 1/2 cup flat-leaf parsley, packed

-- ½ cup freshly grated parmesan cheese (preferably Parmigiano-Reggiano)
+- 1/2 cup freshly grated parmesan cheese, preferably Parmigiano-Reggiano

-- ¼ teaspoon lemon zest
+- 1/4 teaspoon lemon zest

-- ¼ - ⅓ cup extra virgin olive oil
+- 1/4 - 1/3 cup extra virgin olive oil

-- ½ teaspoon kosher salt (or to taste)
+- 1/2 teaspoon kosher salt, or to taste

-- Bring a large pot of water to a boil.
-Set a large bowl of ice water near the stove.
-While the water is heating up, wash the ramps thoroughly.
+Prep the ramps: Wash the ramps thoroughly.
 Trim off and discard the root tips (just the tips, not the bulbs).
-Slice the leeks in half, separating the leafy green tops from the long, thin stems and bulbs.
+Slice in half, separating the leafy green tops from the long stems and bulbs.
 Chop the stem side into approximately 1-inch pieces.
+Set the stems aside.